state-less/react-server-docs-md/src/pages/index.md

 * **Scalability**: React Server is designed to be scalable, so you can easily handle large numbers of users.
 * **Simplicity**: React Server is familiar to React and is easy to use, even for developers who are new to React.

+### Next.js
+React Server is not a replacement for [Next.js](/faq).
+You can combine it, to have realtime server authoritative fullstack apps with SSR for better SEO.

+### React Server

 React Server streamlines development by enabling seamless integration of server and client.
 This facilitates building server-rendered components that transfer to the client-side for further interaction, ensuring a smooth and **realtime** user experience.